 This duty is something that is required by law.
 So, when someone claims that they will act as a fiduciary, it is serious business.
 Therefore, it is a good idea to verify the fiduciary registration of that advisor to be certain about the claim.

-How to Know If a Financial Advisor Is a Fiduciary
+How to Determine If a Financial Advisor is a Fiduciary

 Once you know the importance of an advisor acting as a fiduciary and what fiduciary duties are, you probably want to know one thing – How to know if a financial advisor is a fiduciary?